Heraklesz/Playwright-Pytest-Amazon_de-Demo/README.md

 built with Playwright and Pytest.
 It showcases UI automation, end-to-end testing, backend network assertions, and clean REST API automation practices.

+NOTE
+Amazon heavily protects its frontend with anti-automation mechanisms including bot detection, region-specific consent flows, iframe-based cookie banners and dynamic DOM variations.
+These mechanisms intentionally make external UI automation unreliable.
+For this reason, the test framework prioritizes stability and determinism by using defensive waits and conditional skips when the environment blocks automated interaction.

 --------------------------------------------------
 TECH STACK
 --------------------------------------------------